WELCOME TO THE YMCA OF THE VIRGINIA PENINSULAS FAMILY

 The Y is a family-oriented organization; please refrain from the following:

-- Using offensive language, wearing revealing clothing, and exposing inappropriate tattoos.
-Please wear your swimsuit only in the pool area and locker rooms.
+- Using offensive language, and exposing inappropriate tattoos.
+Please wear exercise-appropriate clothing at all times.
+Swimsuits should be worn only in aquatic areas and locker rooms.
 Shoes, shorts or pants and shirts are required in other areas of the facility.
-“Heelys” or shoes with wheels are not allowed

 - Making physical contact with another person in an angry or threatening way